-Welsh Baccalaureate This is the overarching framework which is made up from the Skills Challenge Certificate and supporting qualifications.
-Skills Challenge Certificate This is the qualification element of the Welsh Baccalaureate and consists of the Individual Project, the Enterprise and Employability Challenge, the Global Citizenship Challenge, and the Community Challenge Element An element can refer to any part of the Welsh Baccalaureate - e.g. the Skills Challenge Certificate, the individual components, and the supporting qualifications.
+I- Welsh Baccalaureate This is the overarching framework which is made up from the Skills Challenge Certificate and supporting qualifications.
+Skills Challenge Certificate This is the qualification element of the Welsh Baccalaureate and consists of the Individual Project plus any two Challenges,the Enterprise and Employability Challenge, the Global Citizenship Challenge, and the Community Challenge.
+Element An element can refer to any part of the Welsh Baccalaureate - e.g. the Skills Challenge Certificate, the individual components, and the supporting qualifications.
 Component This refers specifically to the elements of the Skills Challenge Certificate i.e. the Individual Project, the Enterprise and Employability Challenge, the Global Citizenship Challenge, and the Community Challenge.
-Supporting Qualifications These are the qualifications which, when taken into account alongside the Skills Challenge Certificate, contribute towards the overall result for the Welsh Baccalaureate Moderation Moderation is the process by which WJEC ensure consistency and accuracy in the awarding of candidate marks.
+Supporting Qualifications These are the qualifications which, when taken into account alongside the Skills Challenge Certificate, contribute towards the overall result for the Welsh Baccalaureate.
+Moderation Moderation is the process by which WJEC ensure consistency and accuracy in the awarding of candidate marks.
 There are 2 types of moderation - internal and external.
 Internal moderation is completed by a centre to ensure consistency throughout a cohort.
 External moderation is undertaken by WJEC by reviewing a sample of candidates from a centre to ensure the published criteria are being upheld across centres.
-Aggregation The process used to combine all elements in order to reach an overall result for the Welsh Baccalaureate E-submission The process by which centres submit work electronically for moderation.
-SURPASS The platform WJEC uses for e-submission.
+Aggregation The process used to combine all elements in order to reach an overall result for the Welsh Baccalaureate.
+E-submission The process by which centres submit work electronically for moderation.
 UMS The Uniform Mark Scale, used by unitised specifications, to ensure accessibility and comparability across different series.
 The UMS is used so that candidates who achieve the same standard will have the same uniform mark, irrespective of when the component was taken.
 IAMIS The internal assessment mark input screen.
-The portal used to input candidate marks to WJEC and to view samples for moderation purposes.
-Available on the secure website.
+Found on Portal, used to input candidate marks, create samples and centres upload samples for moderation.